seapagan/colored_text/README.md

 - Simple method-call syntax for applying colors and styles
 - Support for basic colors, bright colors, and background colors
-- Text styling (bold, dim, italic, underline)
+- Text styling (bold, dim, italic, underline, inverse, strikethrough)
 - RGB and HEX color support for both text and background
 - Style chaining
 - Works with string literals, owned strings, and format macros
 - Zero dependencies
+- Supports the `NO_COLOR` environment variable - if this is set, all colors are disabled and the text is returned uncolored
 - Complete documentation and examples

 ## Installation